harrisonfritz/guiltgive/README.md

 ## Metrics

 Each purchase is given a neccessity score.
-The aggregate necessity score is used as an input into the overall genersotiy score.
+The aggregate necessity score is used as an input into the overall generosity score.
 See how you compare with a bell-curve of people who make the samea mount of money as you.

 ## Peer to Peer